Agnieszka Kulesa, Agnieszka Maj, Aleksandra Owczarek & others

 Abstract

-This study explores policy solutions for affordable and sustainable housing in the European Union (EU), emphasising a number of factors which are crucial throughout the building process: habitability, community, economic accessibility, resource efficiency, circularity, and climate change resilience.
-It investigates two emerging trends: digitalisation and the integration of social economy entities into housing provision, which not only address immediate housing challenges but also align with broader societal shifts such as ageing populations.
-Digitalisation optimises planning, construction, and management, enhancing resource efficiency, while social economy entities prioritise community- oriented, sustainable housing solutions that promote affordability, long-term stability, and resilience.
+This study explores policy solutions for affordable and sustainable housing in the European Union (EU), emphasizing several crucial factors in the building process: habitability, community, economic accessibility, resource efficiency, circularity, and climate change resilience.
+It examines two emerging trends: digitalization and the integration of social economy entities into housing provision.
+These trends address immediate housing challenges while aligning with broader societal shifts such as aging populations.
+Digitalization optimizes planning, construction, and management, enhancing resource efficiency.
+Meanwhile, social economy entities prioritize community-oriented, sustainable housing solutions that promote affordability, long-term stability, and resilience.
 The research offers medium and long-term policy recommendations aimed at fostering inclusive, affordable, and sustainable housing across Europe.

 Housing Crisis Context